ahessl/Final/README.md

 ### Breaking it Down

-Although I was able to accomplish my tasks in the last section, this section's purpose is to provide some explanation about the commands within my function.
+Although I was able to accomplish my tasks in the last section, this section's purpose is to provide some explanation about the code within my function.

 The very first line of code renames the function of the path (in this case the path being = to CSV) to _SpringDat.R_, which can then be called upon from the command line at a later time.
 The subsequent code allows us to read the .csv files while also skipping over some of the unnecessary headers.
 Patterns are assigned to names ("timepat", "datepat", "GMTpat", and "Temppat") so that they may be called upon at a later time to edit the _Date.Time_ columns.
 ```